-Amy studied at the Victorian College of the Arts, receiving the Joy Nicholls Award for Outstanding Achievement in 2005, and the Dr Philip Law Travel Scholarship in 2007.
-She has recently worked with Legs on the Wall on ‘Symphony’, presented in Sydney Festival 2013.
-Amy was a core company member of Buzz Dance Theatre from 2011 to 2012 performing in works Thrill, Restless and Fragile and touring to the Kimberley and Pilbara regions of Western Australia on the company’s Big Stretch tour.
-She is Co-Director of Phantom Limbs, which has received awards and funding from Theatre Works, City of Yarra, City of Melbourne, Arts ACT, and toured works to the Adelaide and Melbourne Fringe Festivals, Theatre Works and QL2 Centre for Youth Dance, Canberra.
-Amy is a City of Melbourne Young Artist grant recipient and a guest teacher at the National Institute of Circus Arts.
-Amy’s choreographic commissions include Theodore and the Winehouse with Phantom Limbs as part of Private Dances in the 2010 Next Wave Festival and Your Twenty Worst for Guerrilla, Dance Card, an Ausdance Victoria initiative
+Amy completed a Bachelor of Dance at the Victorian College of the Arts receiving the Joy Nichols Award for Outstanding Achievement (2005) and the Dr Philip Law Travel Scholarship (2007).
+Amy performed in Symphony for Legs on the Wall as part of Sydney International Arts Festival 2013 and toured to South Korea.
+Recently Amy received a 2014 JUMP mentorship grant to work with Narelle Benjamin.
+Amy was a company member of Buzz Dance Theatre from 2011 to 2012 performing in works Thrill, Restless and Fragile and touring to the Kimberley and Pilbara regions of Western Australia on the company’s Big Stretch tour.
+Other companies she has worked for include Cadi McCarthy & Company and Opera Australia.
+She is Co- Director of dance collective Phantom Limbs, touring works to the Adelaide and Melbourne Fringe Festivals, Theatre Works and QL2 Centre for Youth Dance, Canberra.
+Phantom Limbs’ most recent work TRTH+FNTSY received ‘Best Dance’ and ‘The Discovery Award’ in Melbourne Fringe Festival 2013.
+Amy’s choreographic commissions include Private Dances with Phantom Limbs as part of the 2010 Next Wave Festival and Your Twenty Worst for Dance Card, an Ausdance Victoria initiative.

 QUT trained, Timothy has been performing professionally for over 13 years.
 He has worked with Australian Dance Theatre, Force Majeure, KAGE, Shaun Parker & Co, Lucy Guerin Inc, Meryl Tankard, Legs on the Wall, Strings Attached, Stalker, Torque Show, Strut & Fret, Theatre of Image, The Song Company, Anton, Raw Metal, Opera Queensland, Opera Australia and Chunky Move performing Stephanie Lake’s Mix Tape for which he received a 2010 Green Room award.
 Timothy has choreographed a handful of short works performing in Expressions Dance Company’s Solo – Festival of Dance in Brisbane and iOU in Sydney SPRING DANCE 2012.